KDE/documentation-develop-kde-org/README.md

 ## Creating an new article

-Your accept that your contribution are licensed under the CC-BY-SA-4.0.
+You accept that your contributions are licensed under the CC-BY-SA-4.0.

-Each page of the website is located in `content`, for the documentation specific pages, there are located at `content/docs`.
-To add a new articles just create a new makrdown file called `_index.md` there at the location there you want to have it. e.g. for https://developer.kde.org/docs/getting-started/installation, you need to create a file called `content/docs/getting-started/installation/_index.md`.
+Each page of the website is located in `content`, for the documentation specific pages, they are located at `content/docs`.
+To add a new article just create a new markdown file called `_index.md` at the location you want it to have, e.g. for `https://developer.kde.org/docs/getting-started/installation`, you need to create a file called `content/docs/getting-started/installation/_index.md`.

 This is the structure of a file: